 A game for 5-6 years old’s… calculate how many sweets you can buy for £3..depending on your rules of course and ask them to then calculate who they would invite to share the sweets and how many they would get each.
 This could be a good incentive for building up to the weekend for good behaviour!

 Open up the ringtones options or in alerts and allow your child to play with the melodies.
 Especially good for babies and toddlers to develop their senses!
-Makes for a great entertaining task for them, whilst it buys you some time for example whilst in the kitchen. (depending on how long you an stand the noise for!)
+Makes for a great entertaining task for them, whilst it buys you some time for example whilst in the kitchen

-Use the timer to referee a home fun run, or outside if it’s a nice day!
-Make up a sequence of activities your child can do one after the other.
-Let’s say do a small roly-poly, jump over the pile of books, crawl under the table, hop to the line of spots, walk by the side of the skipping rope, crawl into the box and jump into a basket away from the toys!
+Use the timer to referee a home fun run, or outside if it’s a nice day! make up a sequence of activities you child can do one after the other.
+Let’s say do a small roly-poly, jump over the piles of books, crawl under the table, hop to the lines of spots, walk by the side of the skipping rope, crawl into the box and jump into a basket away from the toys!
 However much you can manage without comprising on space and safety, make this a fun game for the kids!